Wild boar in the Forest of Dean (© Rob Albrow).

 The relatively mild and wet UK climate should favour the wild boars' survival.
 Furthermore, the fact that the populations are breeding implies not only a viable population (as opposed to the population having arisen from numerous isolated escapes) but also that sufficient food resources and suitable habitat are available.

-As regards habitat wild boar are commonly referred to as a woodland species.
+Wild boar are commonly referred to as a woodland species.
 However, wild boar will utilise a mosaic of habitats, for example deciduous woodland, coniferous woodland, scrubland and agricultural land.
 Thereforethe assumption that wild boar are dependent on single large blocks of woodland to survive is incorrect.

 Wild boar territory on the Kent and East Sussex border.
 The fragmented habitat of woodland and agricultural land is perfect for the wild boars' needs. (© Martin Goulding).